apache/druid/docs/development/modules.md

        .to(HdfsDataSegmentPusher.class).in(LazySingleton.class);
 ```

-`Binders.dataSegment*Binder()` is a call provided by the druid-core jar which sets up a Guice multibind "MapBinder".
-If that doesn't make sense, don't worry about it, just think of it as a magical incantation.
+`Binders.dataSegment*Binder()` is a call provided by the druid-core jar which sets up a Guice [multibind](https://github.com/google/guice/wiki/Multibindings) "MapBinder".
+If that doesn't make sense, don't worry about it; just think of it as a magical incantation.

 `addBinding("hdfs")` for the Puller binder creates a new handler for loadSpec objects of type "hdfs".
 For the Pusher binder it creates a new type value that you can specify for the `druid.storage.type` parameter.